Q: How did mission investing get started at your organization?

 Q: Besides money, what do you contribute to investees?

-Q: Describe how your work complements traditional investors.
+Q: Describe how your work differs from and complements that of traditional investors.

 Q: Do you allow for partnering in investments?